maudhaugland/booktypes/_posts/2021-09-27-fantastical-titles.md

   - Publishing
   - Design
 ---
-**The title of a book can tell you a lot** of things about the content between the covers, but have you thought about how important the design of the words and letters actually matter?
+**The title of a book can tell you a lot** about the content between the covers, but have you thought about how important the design of the words and letters actually matter?
 You will most probably judge a book by its typography as well as its overall cover design.
 In fact, I would say it's a very important factor in many cases.
 It can be bold, it can be beautiful, it can be weird and it can be almost invisible.

 ## Heading

 My edition was published by Virago in 2015, as part of their modern classics series.
 The beautiful cover was artfully designed by XXX.
-They say that one should never judge a book by its cover, but I have to admit that the cover was one of the main reasons why I decided to buy this book.
+They say that one should never judge a book by its cover, but I have to admit that the cover design was one of the main reasons why I decided to buy this book.
 Fortunately, I enjoyed the story on the inside too.

 It really looks like the title of the book, in this case *Rebecca*, is integrated in the overall design.
 You almost have to look a bit closer to see that it is in fact the title and not just a part of the decoration.
 This is actually quite clever as the character that gave her name to the title is not actually present in the book, just a ghost haunting every page and scene.
 In a way, she is a part of the background, almost invisible until you notice her and then you can never unsee or forget her again.
 Just like the title.